 Hence, to ensure that all TMP™ registrants groom themselves into the best of young international professionals, TMI advises them to read extensively

 on the subject from as many sources as possible.
-Please do refer to the Exam Preparation Guide included in the TMP™ Resource Box to know some of the important
+Please do refer to the TMI Exam Preparation Guidelines available for download under the TMI resources tab of your myTMI account, to know some of the important

 external resources and modes you can use to expand your understanding of Talent Management, as well as prepare better for your TMP™ examination.

 While TMI TMP™ examinees are clearly advised to use the official TMI publication – The TMI Practitioners’ Handbook on Talent Management– as the master

 reference for preparing for their exams, the handbook in no way can be assumed to prepare an examinee completely for the TMP™ examination.
 Though,

 a sizable number of questions in a typical TMP™ exam are certainly drawn from content which is available in the Handbook, the rest of the questions